“It’s just marijuana. It’s not like he’s doing heroin or meth.”

 “My son is not smoking marijuana.
 His grades are perfect and he’s just not the type.”

 I have heard parents say all of the above statements, dismissing marijuana as harmless.
-But today’s pot is far stronger than the seventies pot and as an illegal drug still in most states, there is no regulation as to what’s in it.
+But today’s pot is far stronger than the seventies pot and as an illegal drug for those under 18, there is no regulation as to what’s in it.
 And while addiction experts rarely agree on everything, they do agree that substances are not good for the developing brains of teens and young adults.

-Add to that equation, the caffeine, stimulants and other energy drinks that often keep kids up longer, increasing their risk for overuse and overdose of other substances.
-While I believe marijuana should be decriminalized which means eliminating criminal penalties for or removing legal restrictions against possession, that doesn’t mean I think it’s harmless.
+Add to that equation, the caffeine, stimulants, and other energy drinks that often keep kids up longer, increasing their risk for overuse and overdose of other substances.
+While I believe marijuana should be decriminalized for those over 21 which means eliminating criminal penalties for or removing legal restrictions against possession, that doesn’t mean I think it’s harmless.

 People don’t start with heroin.
-They graduate to hard drug use.
+They graduate to more concentrated forms of marijuana and other hard drugs.
 Which means we can’t dismiss marijuana as harmless.